skawo/GodMode9-with-Cartridge-Fixer/README.md

    Verify
    ```

-If verification succeeds, the repair is complete. **Keep your cartridge in the console in the Home Menu for a few additional hours to let it fully stabilize.**
+If verification succeeds, the repair is complete. **Keep your cartridge in the console on the Home Menu in Sleep Mode for a few additional hours to let it fully stabilize.**

 If verification still fails, run **Fix cartridge corruption** again.
 Some cartridges require multiple repair passes before they become stable.

-If verification persistently fails, **try leaving the cartridge inserted into the console on the Home Menu for several hours, then try re-verifying.**
+If verification persistently fails, **try leaving the cartridge inserted into the console on the Home Menu in Sleep Mode for several hours, then try re-verifying.**

 ---